BLOG

 Step 4: Identify cash flow gaps and plan for contingencies

-After working out your monthly inflows and outflows, look at your net cash flow to identify any months where you may experience a shortfall.
+After working out your monthly cash flow, look at your net cash flow to identify any months where you may experience a shortfall.
 This allows you to plan for those lean periods in advance.

 If you foresee a cash shortage, consider options such as the following: